russgray/basildoncoder_blog/content/development/Extending-the-Technical-Debt-Metaphor.md

 Title: Extending the Technical Debt Metaphor
 Date: 2008-02-21 16:07
 Author: Russell Gray
-Slug: Extending-the-Technical-Debt-Metaphor
+Slug: extending-technical-debt-metaphor

-A few months ago, the inestimable Steve McConnell (he of *[Code Complete][1]* fame)
+A few months ago, the inestimable Steve McConnell (he of *[Code Complete][1]* fame) [wrote][2] about [technical debt][3].
-[wrote][2]
-about [technical debt][3].
 McConnell looks to extend the metaphor beyond the simple idea of 'code that is going to be a liability in the future', identifying two main types of technical debt (deliberate and accidental), and identifying further correlations between the worlds of financial debt and technical debt.

 For instance, based on the technical debt already accumulated, one team may have a worse 'credit rating' than another: